tuxity/angular-vlc/README.md

 ### VLC

 You may have some problems with the VLC Web Plugin.
-Feel free to create a new ticket on the [VLC Bugtracker](https://code.videolan.org/videolan), they are reactive and like this you can help to improve the plugin !
+Feel free to create a new ticket on the [VLC Bugtracker](https://code.videolan.org/videolan/npapi-vlc/issues), they are reactive and like this you can help to improve the plugin !
 More reports it is, more stable will be the plugin !
-You can also contribute on the projet, here the [git repository](https://code.videolan.org/videolan/npapi-vlc)
+You can also contribute on the project, here the [git repository](https://code.videolan.org/videolan/npapi-vlc)

 ## License